 This is how it was done for a long time.
 Just about everybody on earth has ancestors who were sailors!

 If sailing around the world is on your bucket list, do it.

 Just you and the deep blue sea.

-If you’re tired of hectic schedules or boring routines, and need exhilaration, plus you love adventure, this is choice for you.
+If you’re tired of hectic schedules or boring routines and need exhilaration, plus you love adventure, this is a choice for you.

 Pack your bags and spend some quality time with yourself (and perhaps a skipper).